 The goal of sheathing is simple: to act as a barrier between the outside and inside of the home.
 Diving a little deeper, sheathing is what helps prevent drafts, seal in heat/ cool air, and saves you money on your utilities.

 There is a common misconception among some homeowners that homes “need to breathe” -- meaning, there needs to be air gaps in the sheathing of the home to allow for proper ventilation.
-This is a misinformed myth, and leads to inefficient final builds and a weakened house structure.
+This is a myth and leads to inefficient final builds and a weakened house structure.

 How do you accomplish this?
 A combination of your choice in home building partner, and your choice of sheathing material.

 North American Truss, our manufacturing division than handles the structural components of Barden homes, offers the following sheathing material options to our customers:

 - 7/16" OSB

 - Zip Sheathing